bburns/code-lemmas/README.md

-Implementation of some interesting data structures and algorithms.
+Implementation of a few data structures and algorithms.

 Trie
 Hash